teavver/skojir.ai-api/README.md

 Every OTP code is valid for 10 minutes after its sent.
 If it's expired, you can use this endpoint again to override the old one with a new one.

 ### 🔒 (POST) `api/email-change` - Change email for an account
-Requires accessToken, the account to be verified and the OTP code from `api/email-otp`.
-Will send an email to the old address on success
+Requires accessToken, the account to be verified and the OTP code from `api/email-otp`.\
+Will throw if the new email is already taken by another user. \
+Will send a notification email to both addresses on success.

 ```json
 {